 We strongly encourage you to complete the Annual Open Enrollment form at the Benefits Fair on April 24th.
-On this form you need to list your health, dental, vision, and supplemental insurance coverage choices.
+On this form you need to list your health, dental, and vision insurance coverage choices.
 There will also be a separate FSA/Section 125 enrollment form from the Harrison Group.

 If you do not fill out an Annual Open Enrollment form for 2017-2018, we will continue the same coverage you elected in 2016-2017 on medical, dental, and vision insurances.
 If you do not fill out an FSA/Section 125 form, we will also assume you do NOT want to participate in the medical or childcare reimbursement accounts in 2017-2018.

 If you are enrolling in dental, health, or vision insurance for the first time or changing coverage, you must complete new enrollment forms.
 Completing the open enrollment form alone will not change your coverage.
 Insurance applications will be available at the Benefits Fair or from the HR office.